dokato/todor/README.md

 # How to use it?

-When you write an R package, sometimes it's useful to note in comments that there is a place for improvement.
+When you write an R package, sometimes it's useful to make a note in comments about a place for improvement.

 ```r
 simple_function <- function(a, b) {